nomics-crypto/exchange-integration-interview/README.md

 ### Step 4.
 Implement /markets

 Now the fun begins!
-Implement the (/markets)[https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#markets---available-markets---required] endpoint according to our specification, using the Binance API's (Exchange Information)[https://binance-docs.github.io/apidocs/spot/en/#exchange-information] endpoint.
+Implement the [/markets](https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#markets---available-markets---required) endpoint according to our specification, using the Binance API's [Exchange Information](https://binance-docs.github.io/apidocs/spot/en/#exchange-information) endpoint.
 You will need to read their documentation and ours to figure out which fields map to which.

 ### Step 5.
 Implement /candles

-When `/markets` is working we can move on to (/candles)[https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#candles---candles---discouraged] using the Binance API's (Kline/Candlestick Data)[https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-data].
+When `/markets` is working we can move on to [/candles](https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#candles---candles---discouraged) using the Binance API's [Kline/Candlestick Data](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-data).
 Note that this endpoint expects a parameter (the market) from the markets endpoint and passes it along to Binance, as well as an interval parameter.
 It's not very well documented but the intervals are the same as the Nomics intervals.

 ### Step 6.
 Implement /orders/snapshot

-Finally we can implement the (/orders/snapshot)[https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#orderssnapshot---current-order-book-snapshot---required-for-a-verified-exchanges] API using Binance's (Order Book)[https://binance-docs.github.io/apidocs/spot/en/#order-book] endpoint.
+Finally we can implement the [/orders/snapshot](https://github.com/nomics-crypto/nomics-platform/blob/master/doc/cryptocurrency-api-exchange-integration.md#orderssnapshot---current-order-book-snapshot---required-for-a-verified-exchanges) API using Binance's [Order Book](https://binance-docs.github.io/apidocs/spot/en/#order-book) endpoint.
 Similar to `/candles` it expects a market.

 ### Step 7.
 Review